Costa Rica- National PES programme

 Sources of FONAFIFO budget:

-- Agreements with Public and Private Corporations interested in water ES (aprox.
-US$ 560,000 per year)(see individual case-study profiles)
+- Agreements with Public and Private Corporations interested in water ES (aproximately US$560,000 per year)(see individual case-study profiles)

 - Grants and Loans:

-World Bank loan US$ 30 million and US$ 10 million GEF grant to strengthen the existing PSA programme and improve participation of smallholders.
-The project also supports the introduction of the new water tariff and the creation of a Biodiversity conservation trust fund, among other objectives.
+World Bank loan US$30 million and US$10 million GEF grant to strengthen the existing PES programme and improve participation of smallholders.
+The project also supports the introduction of the new water tariff and the creation of a biodiversity conservation trust fund, among other objectives.

-[previously Ecomercados Project (2000-2005) also US$ 8 million/year] GEF/WB supporting biodiversity conservation by sponsoring of 100,000ha under PSA in the priority area of the Costa Rican section of the Mesoamerican Biological Corridor [among other measures]; and social inclusion (increase of participation of women and indigenous communities);
+(previously Ecomercados Project (2000-2005) also US$8 million per year) GEF/WB supporting biodiversity conservation by sponsoring of 100,000 hectares under PES in the priority area of the Costa Rican section of the Mesoamerican Biological Corridor (among other measures); and social inclusion (increase of participation of women and indigenous communities);

 - Market instruments

-- Reforesta- issue of reforestation bonds: US$ 5 million (2.6 billion colones) for the 1 st bind issue
+- Reforesta- issue of reforestation bonds: US$5 million (2.6 billion colones) for the first bind issue

-- Sale of Environmental Services Certificates (CSA-see separate profile): aprox.
-US$ 1.35 million/year
+- Sale of ES Certificates (CSA-see separate profile): approximately US$1.35 million per year

 Analysis of costs and benefits